Putting the Community-Engaged Research Framework into Practice

 - What kinds of leadership exist in the community?
 Will entry into the community be helped or hindered by partnership with specific leaders?

-- What capacities exist for partnership on research?
+- What capacities exist for research?
 What capacities could be built that stay in the community afterwards?
 What capacities does the research team need to build internally to better support community partners?

 Strategy 3.2: Collaboratively Develop Data Collection Instruments and Protocols

 - Develop and assess data collection instruments to ensure responsiveness to community culture and norms.
-Include strengths-based measures.
-Incorporate frameworks that acknowledge community context.
+Include strengths-based measures that assess community competence, resources, promise, and resiliency.
+Incorporate frameworks that acknowledge the multiple levels of influence (i.e., individual, interpersonal, community, societal) that can affect opinions and behaviors.
 Consider the language needs of the community and translate data collection instruments and research materials, and use interpreters as needed.

 - Establish protocols that reflect community context.
 Consider where recruitment and data collection take place, by whom, and when, and researcher and community partner capacity to support recruitment and data collection.
-Develop supplemental materials like job aids, adverse events protocols, and troubleshooting guides.
+Develop supplemental materials like job aids, adverse events protocols (e.g., for when a risky situation arises), and troubleshooting guides.
 Develop resources that provide participants with additional supports, especially if the research is about a sensitive topic.

 - Consider the amount and mode of incentive payments for research participants.
 Determine incentive amounts and types based on burden estimates, accessibility, and preferences.
-Consider additional ways of alleviating burden of participation (e.g., childcare, transportation supports, tablets).
+Consider additional ways of alleviating burden of participation (e.g., offering child care or making the research environment child friendly, providing transportation supports, offering tablets for individuals that lack access to the Internet).

 Strategy 3.3: Consider the Implications of Institutional Review Boards (IRB) and Informed Consent

 - Develop and submit IRB application.
-Determine whether community partners need additional IRB review or approval (e.g., Tribal IRB) or if they can use a reliance agreement that allows them to rely on your organization’s IRB for data collection.
+Determine whether community partners need additional IRB review or approval (e.g., Tribal IRB, see callout box) or if they can rely on the research team’s IRB for data collection.

 - Develop a data management plan for protecting data and personally identifiable information (PII).
-Ensure systems meet requirements and standards for data security and align with data use agreements requirements.
-Offer tablets, secure storage boxes, or other alternatives to data collectors, if needed, to ensure protections.
+Ensure all systems (e.g., computers, tablets, data storage cabinets) meet requirements and standards for data security and align with data use agreements requirements.
+Offer tablets, secure storage boxes, or other alternatives to data collectors, if needed, to ensure protection.
 Establish additional protections like non-disclosure agreements to protect PII when needed.

 PHASE 4